Reloadable prepaid travel cards are useful for those who can’t or don’t want to use credit cards.

 - It’s important to compare the exchange rates of other options and consider the trade-offs before jumping in and loading your prepaid travel card in order to earn points

-- Your Qantas Frequent Flyer card is automatically a Qantas Cash card, which you can use it to fast-track check-in at the airport, for example; for Velocity Global Wallet, you have to opt in to have a Velocity Global Wallet version of the Velocity membership card sent out to you
+- Your Qantas Frequent Flyer card is automatically a Qantas Travel Money card, which you can use it to fast-track check-in at the airport, for example; for Velocity Global Wallet, you have to opt in to have a Velocity Global Wallet version of the Velocity membership card sent out to you

 - Travel cards that are linked to transaction accounts are an emerging trend, with the HSBC Everyday Global account being one example.
 This type of card provides the benefit of allowing immediate access to loaded funds without incurring an load fee or transaction charge, as opposed to traditional travel cards that only provide a fee-free option after waiting 1-3 business days for the funds to load.